Bugatone/Basic-Git-Tutorial/README.md

+**This tutorial is currently incomplete.
+Please ignore it for the moement :P**

 ### Welcome to the Basic Git Tutorial

 **BEFORE PROCEEDING**, if this is your first time working with git on your machine, it is recommended you go to the [git setup script repository](https://github.com/Bugatone/Git-Setup-Script) to help you configure your machine to properly work with git.